codescrum/london_ruby_unconference_2017/README.md

 Ideas can be suggested by anyone by editing the [London Ruby Unconference Github Page](https://github.com/codescrum/london_ruby_unconference_2017#what-will-we-talk-about)

 Workshops are 1 to 2 hours hands-on sessions lead by an experienced developer.

-So far, we have confirmed:
+Workshops and topics that are being prepared are:

 * [Hypermedia and Ruby Workshop led by Ismael Ceris](https://www.linkedin.com/pulse/hypermedia-ruby-workshop-led-ismael-ceris-london-2017-jairo-diaz/?lipi=urn%3Al)
 * [Writing Nomads (Functional Programming) in Ruby with Adam Lancaster](https://www.linkedin.com/pulse/functional-programming-workshop-ruby-adam-lancaster-london-jairo-diaz/)
-* Integrating React into your Rails Application by Hrishi Mittal
 * [Building a chat app with Elixir and Phoenix by Tetiana Dushenki](http://www.linkedin.com/pulse/building-chat-app-elixir-phoenix-rubyunconf-jairo-diaz/)
-A pipeline to get you excited by Gerhard Lazu
+* A pipeline to get you excited by Gerhard Lazu (https://www.linkedin.com/pulse/pipeline-get-you-excited-jairo-diaz/)
+* What impact will optimizing runtimes such as TruffleRuby have on how we write Ruby code? by Ivo Anjo (https://www.linkedin.com/pulse/what-impact-optimization-runtimes-truffleruby-have-how-jairo-diaz/)
+* JRuby in 2017 and beyond: Challenges, Bugs, Hopes and Dreams by Ivo Anjo (https://www.linkedin.com/pulse/jruby-2017-beyond-challenges-bugs-hopes-dreams-jairo-diaz/)
+* Talking about Talking by John Cinnamond (https://www.linkedin.com/pulse/preparing-your-first-public-talk-community-jairo-diaz/)
+* What is a GraphQL? (and you can too) by (https://www.linkedin.com/pulse/what-graphql-api-how-can-i-develop-one-jairo-diaz/)

 These are some of the topics that attendees have suggested this year*: